-- Data from the Quality and Outcomes Framework (QOF) showed patient outcomes were at or above average compared to the national average. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - There was evidence of appraisals and personal development plans for all staff. - Staff worked with other health care professionals to understand and meet the range and complexity of patients' needs.
+- Data from the Quality and Outcomes Framework (QOF) showed patient outcomes were comparable with the national average. - Staff assessed needs and delivered care in line with current evidence based guidance. - Clinical audits demonstrated quality improvement. - Staff had the skills, knowledge and experience to deliver effective care and treatment. - There was evidence of appraisals and personal development plans for all staff. - Staff worked with other health care professionals to understand and meet the range and complexity of patients' needs.